nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `findGroup KEYWORD [MORE_KEYWORDS]`

 - The search is case-insensitive. e.g `class` will match `Class`
-- The order of the keywords does not matter. e.g. `class A` will match `A class`
+- The order of the keywords do not matter. e.g. `class A` will match `A class`
 - Only the group name is searched.
 - Only full words will be matched e.g. `class` will not match `clas`
 - Persons matching at least one keyword will be returned (i.e. `OR` search).